 - Creating Support

 Max Robinson was born on this date in 1939.
 He was a Black journalist and television news correspondent.

-Robinson was born in Richmond, VA, the son of Maxie and Doris Robinson.
+Robinson was born in the Jackson Ward district of Richmond, VA, the son of Maxie and Doris Robinson.
 His siblings were sisters Jewell and Jean and brother Randall.
 He attended Oberlin College, Virginia Union University, and Indiana University.
-Robinson began his television career in 1959, when he was hired for a news job at WTOV-TV in Portsmouth, VA.
+Robinson began his television career in 1959 when he was hired for a news job at WTOV-TV in Portsmouth, VA.
 He had to read the news while hidden behind a slide of the station's logo.

 During that time, he won six journalism awards for his coverage of such events as the 1968 riots after civil rights leader Martin Luther King, Jr.'s assassination, the antiwar demonstrations, and the national election.
 It was during this time that Robinson won two regional Emmys for a documentary he did on Black life in Anacostia, a Black community, titled "The Other Washington."
 At WTOP, he was teamed with Gordon Peterson for 6:00 PM and 11:00 PM newscasts.
 In 1978, Robinson joined ABC’s World News Tonight, becoming the first African American television network anchor.

-During his career he received many awards, including the Capital Press Club Journalist of the year award, and the Ohio State Award, as well as an award from the National Education Association (NEA).
+During his career, he received many awards, including the Capital Press Club Journalist of the year award, and the Ohio State Award, as well as an award from the National Education Association (NEA).
 He was also a co-founder of the National Association of Black Journalists.
-Robinson influenced many African American journalists who have held anchor positions on national news broadcasts, including Ed Bradley, Bryant Gumbel, Carole Simpson, Lester Holt, Robin Roberts, and others.
+Robinson influenced many Black journalists who have held anchor positions on national news broadcasts, including Ed Bradley, Bryant Gumbel, Carole Simpson, Lester Holt, Robin Roberts, and others.

-Max Robinson, a member of the LGBT community died of complications of AIDS on December 20, 1988, in Washington D.C.
+Max Robinson, an open member of the LGBT community died of complications of AIDS on December 20, 1988, in Washington D.C.